RootCyberjet/Gauss-Jordan-Method/README.md

-# Gauss-Jordan-Method
+# Gauss-Jordan Method :
-Implementation C-program for Gauss-Jordan method to find inverse of a non-singular square matrix A.
+Implementation of C-program for Gauss-Jordan method to find inverse of a non-singular square matrix A.